 - attend a training prior to the beginning of the semester,

 - participate in mid-semester check-in meetings

 - and commit to facilitating at least 2-3 RIO workshops each semester for a total of 6-9 sessions.

 Other opportunities for group facilitation are available such as mindfulness workshops, suicide prevention trainings, and outreach events.
 These experiences are dependent upon the Center’s needs and your availability.

-If you have any questions about this opportunity, please contact Kourtney Bennett, PhD, at email@example.com.
+Additionally, the Counseling Center can support with documentation of PGF hours for clinical training.
+If you have any questions about this opportunity, please contact Kourtney Bennett, PhD, at firstname.lastname@example.org.